arifsoer/kaspin-test/README.md

 > yarn dev

-2.  access swagger doc on http://localhost/docs
+2.  access swagger doc on http://localhost:3333/docs, you may change localhost with the ip based on your local machine
 3.  login using default username and password on /api/v1/auth/login

 > username : admin1@admin.com